 Any employee who performs an unauthorised action is immediately denied access to all systems.
-The management of the UZI register decides on the duration and the conditions of the access denial and any additional actions and sanctions to be taken.
+The TSP management decides on the duration and the conditions of the access denial and any additional actions and sanctions to be taken.

 5.3.7 Hiring personnel